keystone-enclave/keystone/docs/source/Getting-Started/Running-Keystone-on-Hardware.rst

 Copy Files
 ##########

-All tests are automatically built and added to the hifive image.
+All tests are automatically built by ``make run-tests`` and added to the hifive image by ``make run-tests``.
 If you wish to update them after modifying the sdk or tests themselves only the modfied components need to be sent to the board.
 Modifiying the security monitor will require a complete reflash of the image.